MicrosoftDocs/azure-docs/articles/iot-edge/how-to-explore-curated-visualizations.md

 ## Alerts workbook

 See the generated alerts from [pre-created alert rules](how-to-create-alerts.md) in the **Alerts** workbook.
-This view lets you see alerts from multiple IoT hubs or IoT Central applications.
+This view lets you see alerts from multiple IoT Hubs or IoT Central applications.

 :::image type="content" source="./media/how-to-explore-curated-visualizations/how-to-explore-alerts.gif" alt-text="The alerts section of the fleet view workbook." lightbox="./media/how-to-explore-curated-visualizations/how-to-explore-alerts.gif":::

-On the left, there's a list of alert severities with their count.
-On the right, there's map with total alerts per region.

 Click on a severity row to see alerts details.
 The **Alert rule** link takes you to the alert context and the **Device** link opens the detailed metrics workbook.
 When opened from this view, the device details workbook is automatically adjusted to the time range around when the alert fired.

 ## Customize workbooks

 [Azure Monitor workbooks](../azure-monitor/visualize/workbooks-overview.md) are very customizable.
 You can edit the public templates to suit your requirements.
-All the visualizations are driven by resource-centric [KQL](/azure/data-explorer/kusto/query/) queries on the [InsightsMetrics](/azure/azure-monitor/reference/tables/insightsmetrics) table.
-See the example below that edits the health thresholds.
+All the visualizations are driven by resource-centric [Kusto Query Language](/azure/data-explorer/kusto/query/) queries on the [InsightsMetrics](/azure/azure-monitor/reference/tables/insightsmetrics) table.

 To begin customizing a workbook, first enter editing mode.
 Select the **Edit** button in the menu bar of the workbook.
 Curated workbooks make extensive use of workbook groups.
-You may need to click **Edit** on several nested groups before being able to view a visualization query.
+You may need to select **Edit** on several nested groups before being able to view a visualization query.

 Save your changes as a new workbook.
 You can [share](../azure-monitor/visualize/workbooks-access-control.md) the saved workbook with your team or [deploy them programmatically](../azure-monitor/visualize/workbooks-automate.md) as part of your organization's resource deployments.